writethedocs/www/docs/guide/writing/style-guides.md

 ### Error messages

-Mistakes in software are unavoidable.
-Users might click a link that turns out to be broken or they might perform an action only to be met with an error.
+Errors in software are unavoidable.
+Users might click a link that turns out to be broken or they might perform an action only to be met with an unexpected outcome.
 When a user encounters a problem, it's important to write error messages in a way that doesn't alienate the user.

 Here are a few tips on what makes a good error message: